bbauska/W3Cx-3of5/README.md

 <h4>Web accessibility benefits people with and <i>without</i> disabilities</h4>

-Web accessibility features also benefit many more users, such as:
+<p>Web accessibility features also benefit many more users, such as:</p>

 <ul>
 <li>People with temporary situational limitations, such as a broken arm;</li>